zerox80/OpenVPN-Py/README.md

    - Create a launcher at `/usr/local/bin/openvpn-py`.
    - Create a `.desktop` file for your application menu.
    - Create a `sudoers` rule to allow the app to run OpenVPN without a password prompt.
+   - Attempt to install and enable systemd-resolved integration for DNS leak protection (`openvpn-systemd-resolved`).
+   - If `systemd-resolved` is active, point `/etc/resolv.conf` to the stub resolver (backing up the original to `/etc/resolv.conf.backup-openvpn-py-<timestamp>`).

 ---